peteGSX-Projects/programmable-dcc-turntable/README.md

 This allows for easy fine tuning of position alignment with tracks as the turntable can be programmed while connected to the main track, with position adjustments effective immediately.

+## Programming on Main/Ops Mode Programming

+Quick note on successfully programming on main.

+For this to work, a CV containing the programming address needs to be passed to the Dcc.init() call.
+The default uses another manufacturer unique CV (112) to hold the programming address.

+At this point, my recommendation is to program CV 112 with your decoder's base address, and simply use the base address when performing ops mode programming activities.

 ## Defining positions

 The positions are defined in the reserved manufacturer unique CVs from 513 to 895.